spraakbanken/L2_profiles/SwedishL2profiles.md

 * MWE Type 2 - a drop-down menu to limit the search to 9 categories by word classes
 * MWE Type 3 - a drop-down menu to filter various subtypes of verbal MWEs

-* Below, there is a possibility to click on CEFR level buttons to select items appearing at a particular level.
+* Undeer the first row of filters, there is a possibility to click on CEFR level buttons to select items appearing at a particular level.
 Each button is of a _toggle_ character: first click selects the item, the second one de-selects it.
 Several levels can be selected simultaneously.
 * Varios views - Table, Graphical and Statistical are described in separate subsections
 * Only first occurrence - a tick-box showing each MWE item only once, at the level where it appears for the first time (hiding its appearance at other levels).